PatriciaCabrero/SCAMOK/README.md

   - Colin Ulrich Cop
   - Gonzalo Guzmám Del Río

 This videogame is part of a university project developed in three months.
+We focused our efforts on building a robust architecture with the libraries previously mentioned in order to have a complete videogame engine and build future projects.